adamh1223/regex-tutorial/gist-template.md

 ### Anchors

 Anchors don't match any characters.
 They tell the regex engine where matches can begin and end, to ensure that a regex matches a string at a specific place.
 Some places that can be specified are the beginning or end of a string or line, a word, or non-word boundary.

 The ^ and $ symbols are anchors.
 They match the beginning or end of a string.

+^ carrot:
+    Beginning of a string (or line)
+    This means that ^a matches an a at the beginning of a string.

+$ dollar sign:
+    End of a string (or line)
+    This means that e$ matches a n e at the end of a string (or line).

 ### Quantifiers